 Right now in Africa there is a young girl being stripped of her dignity, identity, innocence, dreams and hopes, and forced into slavery and unthinkable forms of abuse.
 Several years from now the girl’s family, who gave her up In order to avoid facing the gods’ wrath, will still not welcome her back.
 Therefore, she is forced to continue to serve at the nearby shrine to the gods for the rest of her life.
 If she tries to escape and return to her family, the village will stone her to death in the belief that she will bring a curse upon it.
 This practice, called Trokosi, is a crime and continues to threaten future generations of young women and their communities.

 I have been called to use my compassion, skills and professional training in counseling and social work to serve these young women who are in such great need of seeing and knowing God’s love, guidance and support.
-As a missionary, I’ll be promoting the critical importance of mental health in empowering self-sustaining individuals, families and communities.
+As a Global Servant Leader, I’m promoting the critical importance of mental health in empowering self-sustaining individuals, families and communities.

 In 2000, I volunteered to help with a vacation bible school in Jamaica through my home church, Friendship Missionary Baptist in Charlotte, North Carolina.
 My passion for missions was fueled again when I was invited by Teen Challenge South Africa-Western Cape to do social work and staff development in South Africa in 2011.
 I worked closely with a challenged population of young adults battling substance and physical abuse, human trafficking, gang violence, and issues of grief, depression and poor self image.
 It was upon my return to Africa for the second time in 2012/2013 that I discovered this work would be my life’s purpose.
 I cannot think of a better way to spend my life than pursuing my three loves: working for my God, helping others and exploring various cultures.